Summarization of Organizing Experience

 Feminist Consciousness-Raising Group, Columbia, MO

-• Monthly convening of community leaders for a topic-specific discussion led by one or more members
+Cofounder and Convener - Held monthly convenings of community leaders for a topic-specific discussion led by one or more members

 Missouri Organizer’s BIPOC Racial Caucus